 Students should consult with their advisor or the Department Chair during orientation if they have any questions about course selection.

 Any student wishing to receive AP credit for PHYS 003/003L (mechanics) or PHYS 004/004L (electricity & magnetism) for work done prior to Swarthmore or placement out of either course should take the departmental placement exam for the relevant course(s) in July or August.

 The exam is meant to test your competence in the material, as if you were getting ready to take the subsequent course.
 This means that you should study for the exam.
-There will be a formula sheet attached to the exam with essential equations.
 You may use a dedicated calculator, but no other devices (e.g. phones) are permitted.